-I am a native North Carolinian, born and raised in the Raleigh area to a school teacher and a banker.
+I am a native North Carolinian, born and raised in the Raleigh area to a school teacher and a mortgage broker.
 A fairly tumultuous childhood lead me to faith in God and a dedication to a life following his son.
 I started working when I was 15, and every chance I had, I would take a job that taught me something new.
-I started my first business when I was 16 and became a self taught expert in the field of Audio Visual Technology.
+I started my first business at 17 and became a self taught expert in the field of Audio Visual Technology.
 When I needed a website for that business, I taught myself that too.
 In high school, after an unsuccessful stint playing football for the worst team in state history, I became a theater nerd instead.
-I attended NC State (go state) where I watched The Office, and earned a degree in Public and Interpersonal Communication.
+I attended NC State (go state) where I watched The Office and earned a degree in Public and Interpersonal Communication.
 Oh, I also started a non-profit with my friends.

 Originally I wanted to be a cop, mainly because I liked the flashing blue lights, but also because I wanted to make the lives of those around me better.
 I wanted to serve the under resourced and voiceless.
 Proverbs 31 says, "speak up for those who cannot speak for themselves; ensure justice for those being crushed."
 Elsewhere, in Isaiah, it reads, "Ensure justice in the courts."
 I was shown that I could better serve as an attorney and decided to attend to Wake Forest School of Law.

 There I discovered a passion for litigation.
-I became a member of the Wake Forest Trial bar and the American Association for Justice Trial Team.
+I was elected President of the Wake Forest Trial bar and named co-captain of the American Association for Justice Trial Team.
 I spent the summer of 2018 working at the Wake County Public Defender's office on felony criminal cases, including a murder where we believed the accused to be innocent.
-While working there, I became the go-to guy on technological questions. eDiscovery, data records, and technological presentation methods became my forte.
-My interest is in complex litigation; I believe the law is on the verge of another technological revolution, like the advent of the fax machine, that is going to change the way lawyers investigate and execute litigation.
-I intend to be on the forefront of that innovation.
+While working there, I became the go-to guy on technological questions—eDiscovery, data records, and technological presentation methods became my forte.
+My interest is in complex litigation; I believe the law is on the verge of another technological revolution, like the advent of the fax machine, that will change the way lawyers investigate and execute litigation.

-I've sat in boardrooms and ball parks, and, honestly, I prefer the boardrooms.
 I believe in hard work, but my proudest achievements have always been the relationships I have enjoyed: the birth of my nephew, seeing friends come to follow God, watching as they go after their dreams and helping in any way I can.
 I believe in leveraging my skills for the betterment of others.
-I want to leave a legacy not an inheritance.
+I want to leave a legacy that matters.

 I hope to see you soon,